Rakesh0045/Frontend_CSS/Day 5 - Box Model/Notes.md

 0. Height & width dependent on each other.

-1. To avoid overflow you should always set max-with not absolute width.
+1. To avoid overflow you should always set max-width not absolute width.

 2. To avoid overflow you should always set min-height not absolute height.